 What are the risks from meningococcal vaccines?

-A small percentage of people who receive the vaccine develop a mild fever.
+- A small percentage of people who receive meningococcal ACWY vaccine experience muscle pain, headache, or tiredness.

 The National Vaccine Injury Compensation Program